marcoandre1/next-tailwind-app/README.md

 | The look you want with responsiveness on all platforms | Upfront investment required at the start          |
 | Customizations are straightforward                     | You build your styles and classes from primitives |

 > More control using Tailwind CSS
 > Easy to customize

 ## Tailwind setup

-- To install **Tailwind**, you can see at the [official documentation](https://tailwindcss.com/docs/installation) or you can see at the [official GitHub examples](https://github.com/tailwindlabs/tailwindcss-setup-examples)
+- To install **Tailwind**, you can use the [official documentation](https://tailwindcss.com/docs/installation).
+You can also take a loot at the [official GitHub examples](https://github.com/tailwindlabs/tailwindcss-setup-examples)
-- For **Next.js**, the is an [official example](https://github.com/tailwindlabs/tailwindcss-setup-examples/tree/master/examples/nextjs)
+- For **Next.js**, here is the [official example](https://github.com/tailwindlabs/tailwindcss-setup-examples/tree/master/examples/nextjs)

 ### Custom setup

 - Since Tailwind is purely about using predefined classes nothing has to change in our built process that affects our production build.
-That is in production our app simply needs to reference or import the Tailwind CSS created file.
-However, is likely you will want to make customizations to Tailwind.
+That is, in production, our app simply needs to reference or import the Tailwind CSS created file.
+However, it's likely you will want to make customizations to Tailwind.
 To do this you want to include new devDependencies in your `package.json` file.

 ```console
 npm install @fullhuman/postcss-purgecss postcss-preset-env tailwindcss --save-dev